 Quit Debugging!

 I have a confession to make: I used to be addicted to debugging.
 Yes, it’s true.
-When I got hooked - damn you Delphi - I wasn’t able to see the dark side, the demonic side of the debugger.
-It lured me into thinking only quick fixes, and I lost track of the big picture.
+When I got hooked – damn you Delphi – I wasn’t able to see the dark side, the demonic side of the debugger.
+It lured me into the path of quick fixes.
 Heed my warning: debuggers are bad!

 Fortunately I’m one of the lucky few who have been able to recover from this particularly addictive behavior.
 I’ve been clean - thank you jUnit - for almost 5 years now.
 And you can do it too, you can let go of the safety zone that these integrated debuggers provide, and break free just like I did.